FriedOrange/MatrixSans/documentation/research.md

 <h3>Untitled, 2014</h3>
 <img src="research/mine1.png" alt="My past design No. 1">
 <p>This was one of my earliest efforts, based on the 7&times;7 font I created first.
-The long ascenders and descenders, number <i>1</i>, capital letters <i>A I S V Y</i> and small <i>j</i> are all unusual designs.
-The small letters almost have the traditionally correct shapes, if not for <i>d</i>.</p>
+The long ascenders and descenders, number <b>1</b>, capital letters <b>A I S V Y</b> and small <b>j</b> are all unusual designs.
+The small letters almost have the traditionally correct shapes, if not for <b>d</b>.</p>

 <h3>Untitled, 2014</h3>
 <img src="research/mine2.png" alt="My past design No. 2">

 <p>This is an improved version of the previous design, now based on smaller character cells.
-Here, I had arrived upon my favourite design of the slashes <i>/ \</i>, which admittedly doesn&rsquo;t work very well in the per cent sign <i>%</i>.
-There is also a unique design for the capital <i>G</i> and the rare variant of <i>R</i>, which I must have created independently.
-I remember adding the extra curves to <i>S</i> after seeing other examples and realising my previous effort was rather unusual.</p>
+Here, I had arrived upon my favourite design of the slashes <b>/ \</b>, which admittedly doesn&rsquo;t work very well in the per cent sign <b>%</b>.
+There is also a unique design for the capital <b>G</b> and the rare variant of <b>R</b>, which I must have created independently.
+I remember adding the extra curves to <b>S</b> after seeing other examples and realising my previous effort was rather unusual.</p>

 <h3>Untitled, 2018</h3>
 <img src="research/mine3.png" alt="My past design No. 3">

 <p>This design was created from scratch, without reference to any previous efforts.
-All the alphanumeric characters here are strictly 5 dots wide, including <i>1 I i j l</i>.
-We can see the introduction of my favourite design for the question mark <i>?</i>, and the capital <i>Y</i> no longer resembles <i>V</i>.</p>
+All the alphanumeric characters here are strictly 5 dots wide, including <b>1 I i j l</b>.
+We can see the introduction of my favourite design for the question mark <b>?</b>, and the capital <b>Y</b> no longer resembles <b>V</b>.</p>

 <h3>QS Matrix 1.0, 2019</h3>
 <img src="research/mine4.png" alt="My past design No. 4">

 <p><a href="http://friedorange.xyz/quikscript/myfonts/QSMatrix.zip">This design</a> was created primarily as a font for the Quikscript and Shavian alphabets, hence the name QS Matrix.
 The design may have been based on the previous one, as it shares many similarities.
-The small <i>y</i> is unusual, and was inspired by the one from the Commodore MPS-803 printer as seen above.</p>
+The small <b>y</b> is unusual, and was inspired by the one from the Commodore MPS-803 printer as seen above.</p>
 <p><a href="http://friedorange.xyz/quikscript/myfonts.html">Version 2</a> of this font was made after beginning the study documented here.
 As a result, I decided to alter some glyphs to make the font appear a little more generic.</p>

 <h2>Honourable mentions</h2>

 <p>I only discovered the following examples <em>after</em> this study was complete and all key glyphs for Matrix Sans were already designed.
-Nevertheless, in the interests of completeness, here are all of the remaining 5&times;7 dot matrix fonts that I have found. </p>
+Nevertheless, in the interests of completeness, here are all of the remaining 5&times;7 dot matrix fonts that I have found (excluding most modern designs that can be found on websites such as FontStruct, as they are high in quantity and low in  quality).
+Most of them still have many unique and unusual features:</p>

 <h3>Texas Instruments TMS9918 data book</h3>
 <img src="research/TI%20TMS9918.png" alt="Texas Instruments TMS9918 sample character set">
 <p><i>Reference: <a href="https://www.cs.columbia.edu/~sedwards/papers/TMS9918.pdf">TMS9918 Data Book</a></i></p>
 <p>From the data book pertaining to the video chip used in countless computers and video game systems of the 1980s.
-The small capital-style lower case is similar to that seen in the font from the TI 99/4A computer (see above).
-The curly brackets <i>{ }</i> are similar to my preferred style, that I previously thought I invented.
-Nothing new under the sun!</p>
+The small capital-style lower case is similar to that seen in the font from the TI 99/4A computer (see above).</p>

 <h3>Sinclair QL</h3>
 <img src="research/Sinclair%20QL.png" alt="Sinclair QL character set">